julam9/Leetcode-Answer/README.md

-# Leetcode answer
+# Leetcode Answer

-Welcom to my leetcode repo!
-In this repo, I will share my answer that I used to solve Leetcode problems
+Welcome to my leetcode repository!
+In this repo, I will share my answer for Leetcode SQL Questions.
+The Language I use is MySQL